Hetaira

-Custom excluded the wives and daughters of Athenian citizens from the symposium, but this prohibition did not extend to hetairai, who were often foreign-born and could be well-versed in arts, philosophy, and culture.
+Custom excluded the wives and daughters of Athenian citizens from the symposium, but this prohibition did not extend to hetairai, who were often foreign-born and could be well-versed in the arts, philosophy, and culture.
 Other female entertainers might appear in the otherwise male domain, but hetairai actively participated in conversations, including intellectual and literary discourse.

 Summary

 Two banqueters and a psalterion-playing hetaera sitting together on a klinē.
 Terracotta from Myrina, Mysia, c.
 25 BC.
 The harp is an angular harp.

 Traditionally, historians of ancient Greece have distinguished between hetairai and pornai, another class of prostitute.
 In contrast to pornai, who provided sex for numerous clients in brothels or on the street, hetairai were thought to have had only a few men as clients at any one time, to have had long-term relationships with them, and to have provided companionship and intellectual stimulation as well as sex.
 For instance, Charles Seltman wrote in 1953 that "hetaeras were certainly in a very different class, often highly educated women".

 More recently, historians have questioned the extent to which there was really a distinction between hetairai and pornai.
 The second edition of the Oxford Classical Dictionary, for instance, held that hetaira was a euphemism for any kind of prostitute.
 This position is supported by Konstantinos Kapparis, who holds that Apollodorus' famous tripartite division of the types of women in the speech Against Neaera ("We have courtesans for pleasure, concubines for the daily tending of the body, and wives in order to beget legitimate children and have a trustworthy guardian of what is at home.") classes all prostitutes together, under the term hetairai.

 A third position, advanced by Rebecca Futo Kennedy, suggests that hetairai "were not prostitutes or even courtesans".
 Instead, she argues, hetairai were "elite women ... who participated in sympotic and luxury culture", just as hetairoithe masculine form of the wordwas used to refer to groups of elite men at symposia.